dikamsiyoung/EFI-Configuration-for-Lenovo-Yoga-720-15IKB/README.md

 > **Monterey**
 > Remove `FakePCIID.kext` and `FakePCIID_Intel_HDMI_Audio.kext` as they are not needed any longer.

+.
+.
+.
+### ❌ THE PREVIOUS SECTION IS DEPRICATED ❌
+.
+.
+.

 ## 6. Finalizing your Installation
 Up to this point, you have been booting from your USB installer.
 If you want to do away with the installer at boot, you can do so by copying its EFI folder to your system EFI partition.